 Files sent to instructor need to be named appropriately, as I need to track thousands of submissions every year.
-Typical format: BA240_AssignmentXX_XXXX.xxxx where the first XX is the Assignment #, XXXXX is the First Five letters of your Last Name, and xxxx is the document format.
-For example: BA240_Assignment08_Li.docx would be great for word document of Assginment #8 for course BA 240 from Winnie Li (as I have a short last name :)
+Typical format: BA240_AssignmentXX_XXXXX.wwhere the first XX is the Assignment #, XXXXX is the First Five letters of your Last Name, and xxxx is the document format.
+Assuming I'm turning Assignment 8, which is a Word document (using office 2010 or newer), then I should name the file as: BA240_Assignment08_Li.docx (as I have a short last name :).